zhenxianhan/zh7gd./Sprint-6/README.md

+1. First you need to have xcode download.
-1. Pleasea download the zip file and open the Travel_Place.xcworkspace after open it pleasea click play button on the left up corner.
+2. Pleasea download the zip file and open the Travel_Place.xcworkspace after open it pleasea click play button on the left up corner.
-2. I create a ios app with the google sign in.
+3. I create a ios app with the google sign in.
+The firt thing of the app is login in with your Google account.
-After sign in you can add travel note and picture.
+After login you can add travel note and picture in it.
+And it will save locally.